data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 Okay and now we are ready to get started.
 So I will hand it over to - put myself on mute - and i will hand it over to Hugo and James and let you take over.

+****

 **Hugo:**

-Thank you all for joining i just want to thank Reshama, Christina and and everyone else who tie - all the tireless effort that - that goes into putting these meet-ups and these online sessions together.
-I - I think um one thing i want to say is actually the - the last in-person workshop i gave either at the end of February or early March was Data Umbrella's in-inaugural tutorial and meetup if I recall correctly, on Bayesian - Bayesian thinking and hacker statistics and simulation and that type of stuff, so it's just wonderful to be back particularly with um my colleague and friend friend james we're building really cool um distributed uh data science products um at coiled we'll say a bit about that um but we'll do some introductions in in a bit i just wanted to um get you all accustomed to it was february thank you reishma um uh we're working um with uh jupiter notebooks in a github repository the repository is pinned uh to the top of the chat this is um what it looks like these are all the files this is the file system now we use something called binder which is a project um out of and related to project project jupiter which provides infrastructure to run um notebooks without any local installs so there are two ways you can you can code along on this tutorial the first is and i won't get you to do this yet um is to launch binder the reason i won't get you to do that yet is because once you launch it we have 10 minutes to start coding or the binder session times out i've been burnt by that before um actually several times i'm surprised i even remembered it this time the other thing you can do is install everything locally by cloning the repository downloading anaconda creating a condor environment um if you haven't done that um i suggest you do not do that now and you launch launch the binder um james is going to start by telling us a few a few things about about gas and distributed compute in general my question for you james is if we get people to launch this now will we get to execute a cell code cell in 10 minutes um i would let's hold off for now maybe yep maybe i'll indicate when we should uh launch binder okay
+Thank you all for joining I just want to thank Reshama, Christina and and everyone else who tie - all the tireless effort that - that goes into putting these meet-ups and these online sessions together.
+I - I think um one thing i want to say is actually the - the last in-person workshop i gave either at the end of February or early March was Data Umbrella's in-inaugural tutorial and meetup if I recall correctly, on Bayesian - Bayesian thinking and hacker statistics and simulation and that type of stuff, so it's just wonderful to be back particularly with my colleague and friend - friend James.
+We're building really cool distributed data science products at Coiled - we'll say a bit about that but we'll do some introductions in - in a bit; I just wanted to get you all accustomed to - it was February, thank you Reshama.
+We're working with Jupyter notebooks in a GitHub repository - the repository is pinned to the top of the chat.
+This is what it looks like (scrolling down the repository homepage) - these are all the files; this is the file system.

+Now we use something called Binder which is a project, out of and related to project - Project Jupyter which provides infrastructure to run notebooks without any local installs.
+So there are two ways you can you can code along on this tutorial; the first is - and i won't get you to do this yet - is to launch Binder.
+The reason I won't get you to do that yet is because once you launch it we have 10 minutes to start coding or the Binder session times out - I've been burnt by that before, actually several times - I'm surprised I even remembered it this time.
+The other thing you can do is install everything locally by cloning the repository, downloading Anaconda, creating a Conda environment - if you haven't done that, I suggest you do not do that now - and you launch - launch the Binder.
+James is going to start by telling us a few - a few things about about Dask and distributed computing in general.

+My question for you James is: if we get people to launch this now, will we get to execute a cell - code cell in 10 minutes?

+****

+**James:**

+um i would let's
+hold off for now maybe
+yep maybe i'll indicate when we should uh launch binder okay